georgejieh/EmergenWorld/README.md

 4. Commit your changes (`git commit -m 'Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request
+7. Ensure all conversations are resolved and requirements are met before requesting a review
+8. Wait for approval and merge (the main branch is protected and requires an approved PR)

+### Code Style

+This project follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Please ensure your contributions adhere to this style for consistency.

 Please maintain code quality and add tests for new functionality when possible.